 - 1. TEXTBOOK: Principles of Macroeconomics by Lee Coppock and Dirk Mateer.
-There is a customized version of the book available through the course Canvas. - 2.
+There is a customized version of the book available through the course Canvas website. - 2.
 Select readings that relate to each topic will be assigned for each section of the syllabus.
 These include publications from Federal Reserve Bank economists as well as blog and press writings.
 These readings will be posted on the course website and will be free of charge. - 3.
 You will be expected to sign up for the Federal Reserve Bank of St Louis FREDCAST forecast competition under our class website.
 We use this competition to learn different approaches to developing an economic forecast.
 FREDCAST is free of charge.
+Sign up at https://research.stlouisfed.org/useraccount/fredcast/ using code: 9C7DNEJQ

-EXAM SCHEDULE: Midterm 1: Thursday February 21st (during class) Midterm 2: Thursday April 11th (during class) Final exam: Thursday, May 16, 12:30-2:30 p.m. (in classroom)
+EXAM SCHEDULE: Midterm 1: Thursday February 20th (during class)

+Midterm 2: Thursday April 9th (during class)

+Final exam: Wednesday, December 11, 3:00-5:00 p.m (in classroom)

-GRADING CRITERIA: Your grade will be weighted as: 20% for midterm 1, 25% for midterm 2, 25% for the final exam, 5% for homework and 25% for written assignments.
+Grading Criteria: Your grade will be weighted as: 20% for midterm 1, 25% for midterm 2, 25% for the final exam, 5% for homework and 25% for written assignments.
 You can also earn bonus points for your forecast accuracy with the top 5 forecasters getting an extra 2% added to their final grade.